skramm/homog2d/docs/homog2d_manual.md

 ## 5 - Homographies
 <a name="matrix"></a>

-You can manipulate 2D transformations as 3x3 homogeneous matrices (aka "Homography"), using the class `Homogr`:
+You can manipulate 2D transformations as 3x3 homogeneous matrices (aka "Homography"), using the class `Homogr`.

+### 5.1 - Homographies for points

 ```C++
 Homogr h; // unit transformation ("eye" matrix)